 For the ultimate experience, you can buy a flight in a hot air balloon from one of the balloon experience companies that attend the fiesta.

 The event itself is free to attend - with just a charge made if you want to park on site.

 As you can see from the 12 brilliant activities above - Bristol’s a great place to visit.

-There’s a huge variety of fun things to do in Bristol - we’ve only scratched the surface, so whenever you visit, you’re sure to have a great time.
+There’s a huge variety of fun things to do in Bristol for adults and children alike - we’ve only scratched the surface, so whenever you visit, you’re sure to have a great time.